As a sales leader, have you ever color-coded your calendar to keep track of all your weekly meetings?

 Mutually agreeing to expectations vs. setting sales targets

-Putting it on them, and asking discovery questions about their preparation, what they're taking away from this, what they're agreeing to go and execute upon, is going to be significantly more impactful than telling them, taking over, setting targets that are really specific, rather than mutually agreeing on behaviors.
+Asking discovery questions about the rep's preparation, what they're taking away from the meeting, and what they're agreeing to go and execute upon, is going to be significantly more impactful than telling them, taking over, setting targets that are really specific – it's better to mutually agree on behaviors.

 Focusing on the future vs. focusing on the past